sasstools/sass-lint/docs/rules/clean-import-paths.md

 # Clean Import Paths

-Rule `clean-import-path` will enforce whether or not import paths should have leading underscores, filename extensions or both.
+Rule `clean-import-paths` will enforce whether or not import paths should have leading underscores and/or filename extensions.

 ## Options